tonghuikang/codecomp/number_theory.md

 https://github.com/Errichto/contest_library/blob/master/fft.cpp (just use Numpy, but also provide real number calculation as well)

-Prime factorisation - there is a unique way to factorise an integer into number factors.
+Prime factorisation - there is a unique way to factorise an integer into number factors

-Please learn how to do division in the modulo space